Ecosystem Management in an Era of Global Change

 I am an interdisciplinary environmental scientist with research interests in global change, invasive species, and management of grassland and rangeland ecosystems.

-I employ a diversity of research methods, including ecological field trials, greenhouse experiments, stakeholder interviews, and policy analysis to measure impacts of global change on plant communities and ecosystems and to test the effectiveness and feasibility of land management approaches.
+I employ a diversity of research methods, including ecological field trials, greenhouse experiments, and stakeholder interviews to measure impacts of global change on plant communities and ecosystems and to test the effectiveness and feasibility of land management approaches.

 Address: School of Behavioral and Social Sciences, St Edward’s University, 3001 S Congress Ave, Austin, TX 78704